The Anti-Bribery and Anti-Corruption Review: Switzerland

 In the eighth edition of this Review, it was mentioned that after the conviction for bribery of a foreign official of a former oil trader with Gunvor Group in 2018, the Geneva branch of Gunvor International BV and Gunvor's Swiss entity, Gunvor SA, were facing charges for the same offence.

-In the eighth edition of this Review, it was mentioned that the Office of the Attorney General of Geneva announced on 12 August 2019 that a trial for bribery of foreign officials and forgery would take place before the Geneva Court.
-Three individuals are accused of having bribed officials of the Republic of Guinea in order to secure mining rights worth US$5 billion to the benefit of Beny Steinmetz Group Ressources (BSGR).
-Although the canton of Geneva is familiar with white-collar cases and proceedings involving corruption offences, this will be the first trial involving bribery of foreign officials in Geneva.
-The trial could not take place in 2020 as scheduled, but is expected in 2021.
+In the eighth edition of this Review, it was mentioned that the Office of the Attorney General of Geneva had announced on 12 August 2019 that a trial for bribery of foreign officials (Article 322 septies SCC) and forgery would take place before the Geneva Court.
+Three individuals were accused of having bribed officials of the Republic of Guinea in order to secure mining rights worth US$5 billion to the benefit of Beny Steinmetz Group Ressources (BSGR).
+Although the canton of Geneva is familiar with white-collar cases and proceedings involving corruption offences, this was to be the first trial involving bribery of foreign officials in Geneva.

 International organisations and agreements